mmazzarolo/tap-the-number/README.md

-I started working on this game with a totally different idea in my mind: I wanted to play a bit with [React-Native ART](https://github.com/facebook/react-native/tree/master/Libraries/ART), and [if you take a closer look at the commit history](https://github.com/mmazzarolo/tap-the-number/commit/9ab03803babecd38d4e320782a0c826623241c4b) you'll see that at some point I even implemented an [animation similiar to the Twitter's heart one](http://browniefed.com/blog/react-native-how-to-create-twitter-exploding-hearts/) when tapping on a Tile.
+I started working on this game with a totally different idea in my mind: I wanted to play a bit with [React-Native ART](https://github.com/facebook/react-native/tree/master/Libraries/ART), and [if you take a closer look at the commit history](https://github.com/mmazzarolo/tap-the-number/commit/9ab03803babecd38d4e320782a0c826623241c4b) you'll see that at some point I even implemented an [animation similar to the Twitter's heart one](http://browniefed.com/blog/react-native-how-to-create-twitter-exploding-hearts/) when tapping a Tile.
 Unfortunately I had to drop the idea because React-Native suffers from small lags when you run multiple animations (in my case when tapping on tiles rapidly), but it seems that something is changing thanks to [Native Driver](https://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html).